Sara Burchfiel, LMFT

 Therapy for Anxiety

 Your mind races ahead and braces for the worst-case scenario.
 It predicts everything that could go wrong and tries to stay one step ahead with endless plans to avoid a negative outcome.
-Then it obsesses over the past—replaying conversations, questioning decisions, and criticizing what you “should" have done differently.
-Dread, tension, and nervousness can make it nearly impossible to slow down, rest, or simply be.
+Then it turns to the past—replaying conversations, questioning decisions, and criticizing what you should have done differently.
+Dread, tension, and nervousness can make it difficult to slow down, rest, or simply be present.

-Even the best coping tools only reach so far when your mind and body are stuck in high alert.
-While skills can help you manage symptoms, much of what keeps anxiety looping lives beneath the surface.
+Even helpful coping tools only go so far when your mind and body are stuck in high alert.
+While skills can help manage symptoms, anxiety is often connected to deeper fears, experiences, and patterns that deserve attention and understanding.

 • Generalized anxiety